 the Member joins another Local Institute.

-All Members are obliged to act in accordance with the CII’s Code of Ethics.
+All Members are obliged to act in accordance with the CII’s Code of Ethics and conduct as outlined within the latest policy A member which fails to act in accordance with the Code of Ethics will be subject to due process and procedure.

 A copy of the Institute’s constitution shall be kept by the Secretary and posted on the Local Institute’s web site and is deemed as agreed and binding on all Members.